You’re probably wondering what makes good design and how you can make banner ads that stand out.

 The elements of design are the parts that define the visual, the tools and components that a person uses to create a composition.
 In other words, they represent the base of graphic design.

-The principles of design, on the other hand, are all about how a person uses the elements to create a visual and convey a message.
+The principles of design, on the other hand, are all about how a person uses the graphic elements to create a display ad and convey a message.

 The most significant difference between design principles and elements is that the latter can be labeled as rules, while elements are the components that are going to help you follow those rules for the best design outcome.